entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

   ingressHostName: YOUR-HOST-NAME
 ```

-4. (Optional) If you used a name other than entando for your project, you'll also want to update the metadata/namespace property in `entando-app.yaml` to match.
+4. (Optional) If you used a name other than "entando" for your project, you'll also want to update the metadata/namespace property in `entando-app.yaml` to match.

 ## Deploy the Entando Application
 1. Deploy Entando